-The Digital Health Engineering group (26 academics, 20 postdocs and 10 PhD students) applies computer science and electronic technologies to health and well-being challenges.
+The Digital Health Engineering group (26 academics, 20 postdocs, 20 PhD students and 10 MSc students) applies computer science and electronic technologies to health and well-being challenges.
 Working with clinicians and the public, we research and design wearable sensors, low power communication networks, computer vision systems and machine learning methods that can reason about these diverse sources of data.

 By closely coupling clinical users and the public to fundamental technology research, we aim to influence the development of new technologies in Bristol and worldwide that are useful, accurate and balance societal needs with privacy and ethics.